 I’ve taken up the challenge to combine my two passions—cooking and the Gulf—and I get to share them both with everyone.
-I now spend my time harvesting Gulf seawater and crafting it into a fine finishing salt, and I am planning my Gulf-centric pop-up dinner series, Humble Fish.
+I now spend my time cooking up seafood centric dishes at Spoonbill Watering Hole & Restaurant.
 Once again, I’m all-in.

 Working as a chef means manipulating details.
 In my cooking, I love taking an aspect of a meal that is often taken for granted by diners and elevating it to the point it cannot be ignored.
 The most mundane ingredients, like rice, butter, or just the bread brought to the table, can become a focal point if enough passion for quality is applied.
 The pantry is no exception.